7 things to look for in a nursing bra

 There are several good alternatives of underwire bras available in the market.
 “You could opt for the non-wired maternity and nursing T-shirt bra designed with soft smooth moulded cups that are ideal for wearing under fitted tops and also give good support,” says Dr Mehta.
 So the next time you head out to buy a nursing bra, make sure it ticks the fit, comfort, convenience, flexibility and support boxes.

-If you have any insights, questions or comments regarding how to choose a nursing bra, please share them in our Comment box below.
-Like us on Facebook and follow us on Google+ and Twitter to stay up-to-date on the latest from theIndusparent.com
+If you have any insights, questions or comments regarding how to choose a nursing bra, please share them in our Comment box below. and follow us on and to stay up-to-date on the latest from theIndusparent.com